nzbin/magnify/README.md

   > If ture, it will show image title on header.

 - **fixedModalSize** `false`
-  > Init modal size will expand with image size.
+  > If false, the modal init size will fit to image size.
+  >
+  > If true, the modal init size will be set with `modalWidth` and `modalHeight`.

 - **modalWidth** `320`
-  > Set modal init width or min width.
-The init width is only available when you set `fixedModalSize` true.
+  > The modal min width.

 - **modalHeight** `320`
-  > Set modal init height or min height.
-The init height is only available when you set `fixedModalSize` true
+  > The modal min height.

 - **gapThreshold** `0.02`
   > There will have a gap if modal too big to beyond the browser.